architect/arc.codes.next/src/docs/en/guides/get-started/going-beyond-hello-world.md

 ## Macros

-The `@macro` pragma helps you to extend `.arc` with standard [CloudFormation](https://aws.amazon.com/cloudformation/).
+The `@macro` pragma helps you to extend `app.arc` with standard [CloudFormation](https://aws.amazon.com/cloudformation/).
 Macros allow devs to add any resources or modify existing ones extending Architect into the entire AWS ecosystem supported by CloudFormation.

 > Note: with [Architect Macros](/en/reference/macros) all AWS services supported by CloudFormation can be utilized!